List of The Archers characters: Other Ambridge residents

-Carol Tregorran (née Grey), played by Eleanor Bron and formerly by Anne Cullen, first appeared in 1954.
+Carol Tregorran (née Grey), played by Mia Soteriou since 2026, formerly by Eleanor Bron and Anne Cullen, first appeared in 1954.
 Carol was originally married to Ambridge landowner Charles Grenville until his death.
 She then, eventually, married John Tregorran.
 She was a successful businesswoman running a market garden in Ambridge (and subsequently a wine business).
 She departed in 1980, but returned to Ambridge in 2014 renting Glebe Cottage from Jill Archer, following her husband's death.
 During 2016 her daughter, the Birmingham barrister Anna Tregorran, successfully defended Helen Archer in the latter's trial for attempted murder.

 Recurring characters

 Clive Horrobin (born 9 November 1972) (Alex Jones) is the brother of Susan Carter; he has spent much of his life in prison, but, to the consternation of many, is an occasional visitor to Ambridge.
 He conducted an armed siege at the village shop in 1993, in 1997 assaulted gamekeeper George Barford (knocking him unconscious), and set fire to the Barfords' home in 2004, gutting the building.
 In October 2011, he returned to the village to visit his ailing mother.
 In late 2012, Clive was sent back to prison after breaking the terms of his licence and entering Ambridge to confront his sister, Tracy, and his brother's wife, Donna.
 In August 2024, Clive returned to Ambridge with his great nephew George Grundy.

 Satya Khanna (Auntie Satya; Jamila Massey) An occasional visitation upon long-suffering niece Usha Gupta.
 Forever trying to give Usha unwanted relationship advice or a welcome shoulder to cry on, and architect of numerous failed matchmaking ruses.
 Thanks to Usha's parents' disapproval of their daughter's lifestyle, Satya provides the main link with her family.
 No mean cook, Satya often arrives bearing food parcels for her culinarily inept niece.